danaikorre/dsmanufacturing.github.io/course_content/session-5-2.md

     * the context of use of your visualisation, including
         - data that will be used normally and the sub-set in your evaluation
         - environment in which visualisation will be used, e.g., device, physical environment, technology and other tools used in tandem
-        - what other information or knowledge end user need to make use of the visualisation
+        - what other information or knowledge the end user needs to make use of the visualisation
     * How do these together answer your big question?
     * Are you testing a hypothesis(es)?